kevinpalm/red_hat_customers/README.md

 to a submitted entry to the competition, I also hope to use my work here as my Udacity Machine Learning Nanodegree capstone project.
 I've chosen this specific project because it relates a lot to my current job, in which I work as part of a business development department.
+For a specific introduction to the competition and its goals, and to my project, see the report file.

 # Set Up